Road Scholar, formerly known as Elderhostel, the

 Enjoy Mesa Verde Country's red rock canyons and moderate temperatures.
 McElmo Canyon Research Institute specializes in small educational study groups emphasizing archaeology, Native American arts and culture.
 Our archaeological preserve includes 25 Anasazi sites, an Anasazi pottery collection, pottery studio and hiking trails into canyon country.
-McElmo Canyon Research Institute, hosted by Kelly Place, is located 10 miles west of Cortez Colorado, and is 20 miles from Mesa Verde National Park.
+McElmo Canyon Research Institute, hosted by Kelly Place, is located 12 miles from Cortez Colorado, and is 25 miles from Mesa Verde National Park.

 Road Scholar and McElmo Canyon Research Institute,

 March 31-April 6 May 19-25 Sept.
 15-21 Oct.
 6-12

 Hike through sculpted red-rock canyons with spectacular mountain views.
 The canyons and mesas of Canyons of the Ancients National Monument, Mesa Verde National Park and Hovenweep National Monument are the sites for unique hikes led by experienced archaeologists.
 Explore a 40-acre archaeological preserve with prehistoric "cliff-dweller" ruins, petroglyphs, and hiking trails into canyon country.
 You will begin to recognize and identify unexcavated ruins and uncollected pottery sherds as you hike into areas seldom visited by others.
 Discover the natural beauty of a land which was once home to thousands of Ancestral Puebloan people.
 Enter thousand-year-old dwellings and an underground ceremonial chamber and learn what is known about the ancient civilizations and what is still a mystery.